alopezrivera/mpl_plotter/README.md

   - Surface plots
   - Floating text

-Each plot has specific parameters which can be modified, plus general ones which apply for all 2D and 3D plots respectively.
-The specific parameters for each plotting class are available in the **docstrings** of their `__init__` methods.
-It's comfortable to access them from the interactive Python terminal.
-Eg:

-    >>> from mpl_plotter.two_d import line
-    >>> help(line)

-In Section 11 at the end of this README, all general parameters for 2D and 3D plots are displayed in tables.

 Furthermore, MPL Plotter also allows to:

 - Use a `custom_canvas` function to define a cusomized figure and axis on which to draw using Matplotlib